MobileGeo: Exploring Hierarchical Knowledge Distillation for Resource-Efficient Cross-view Drone Geo-Localization: Related work

 \subsection{Multi-view Refinement}

 Traditional drone-based geo-localization relies on direct matching between individual query images and a reference database~\cite{shen2023mccg,sun2024tirsa,dai2021transformer}.
 However, these approaches struggle with significant viewpoint discrepancies caused by factors such as occlusions from structures or vegetation, and the diverse perspectives captured by drone operating at varying altitudes and angles, making accurate location recognition increasingly challenging.
 Recent works have recognized the importance of leveraging multiple drone views to improve localization accuracy with approaches using 3D reconstruction~\cite{li2025unsupervised,zhou2024nerfect,moreau2022lens} to represent scenes from multi-view observations and iteratively refining camera poses to align rendered views with satellite imagery.
-This multi-view fusion paradigm~\cite{zhang2021reference} demonstrates significant improvements in localization performance by exploiting the rich geometric and appearance information contained across different viewpoints.
+This multi-view fusion paradigm~\cite{zhang2021reference} demonstrates significant improvements by exploiting the rich geometric information contained across different viewpoints.

 Mutual information (MI) has emerged as a principled criterion for selecting informative views in a wide variety of complex systems.
 In 3D reconstruction, MI has guided next-best-view selection effectively~\cite{xie2025gauss}.
-Similarly, in multi-view clustering, recent work~\cite{zhang2023mutual} minimizes MI between common and view-specific representations to exploit inter-view complementary information while maximizing MI between refined and original representations to preserve principal information.
+Similarly, in multi-view clustering, recent work~\cite{zhang2023mutual} minimizes MI between common and view-specific representations to exploit inter-view complementary information to preserve principal information.

-Existing drone-based geo-localization methods process all available views through expensive reconstruction-based methods~\cite{ju2024video2bev,li2025unsupervised}, missing the opportunity for principled information-theoretic view selection.
-However, despite their theoretical advantages, these multi-view approaches impose substantial computational burdens that severely limit their practical drone onboard applicability.
-In contrast to these complex approaches with substantial computational barriers, we propose an efficient MSRM that operates as a lightweight post-processing method.
-Rather than constructing expensive 3D representations or performing iterative rendering optimization, our method directly aggregates selected features from multiple drone viewpoints through Mutual Information (MI).
+Existing methods process all available views through expensive reconstruction-based methods~\cite{ju2024video2bev,li2025unsupervised}.
+In contrast to these complex approaches, we propose an efficient MSRM that operates as a lightweight post-processing method.
+Rather than constructing expensive 3D representations, our method directly aggregates selected features from multiple drone viewpoints through Mutual Information theory.